 In addition to these factors, cigarette smoking and certain medications could raise LDL levels.

-Fortunately, there are many ways you can take control over your LDL cholesterol.
+Fortunately, there are many ways you can take control of your LDL cholesterol.
 While individuals with especially high levels may be advised to take cholesterol-lowering medication, there are many lifestyle changes you can pursue to lower your cholesterol as well.
 Outside of medications, here are a few of the most effective ways to lower your LDL cholesterol: